unChaz/sci-fi-5e/srd/monsters/humanoids.md

 There are many easy ways to customize the NPCs in this appendix for your home campaign.

 **_Racial Traits_**.
 You can add racial traits to an NPC.
-For example, a halfling druid might have a speed of 25 feet and the Lucky trait.
+For example, a halfling morph might have a speed of 25 feet and the Lucky trait.
 Adding racial traits to an NPC doesn’t alter its challenge rating.
 For more on racial traits, see the _Player’s Handbook_.

 **_Tek Swaps_**.
 One way to customize an NPC tekcaster is to replace one or more of its tek skills.
 You can substitute any tek skill on the NPC’s tek skill list with a different tek skill of the same level from the same tek skill list.
 Swapping tek skills in this manner doesn’t alter an NPC’s challenge rating.